brendanofallon/jovian/README.md

 #### Creating training from labelled BAMs (`pregen`)

-Training requires converting pileups (regions of BAM files) into tensors, but that process takes a long time so it makes sense to just do it once and save the tensors to disk so they can be used in multiple training runs.
+Training requires converting pileups (regions of BAM files) into tensors.
+Because that process is very slow it makes sense to just do it once and save the tensors to disk so they can be used in multiple training runs.
 This is called `pregen` (for pre-generation of training data).
-The pregenerated training tensors and 'labels' (true alt sequences) are stored in a single directory.
+The pregenerated training tensors and 'labels' (true alt sequences, stored a k-mer indices) are stored in a single directory.
 To create pregenerated training data, run

     ./main.py pregen --threads <thread count>